manuelita9/manuelamedinaportfolio/README.md

 To run this portfolio, simply clone the following repository to your local machine:

-git clone git@github.com:manuelita9/ManuelaMedinaPortfolio.git
+git clone

-Usage
+git@github.com:manuelita9/ManuelaMedinaPortfolio.git

+Usage:
 Once the repository has been cloned, open the index.html file in your web browser to view the portfolio.

-Technologies Used
+Technologies Used:
 This portfolio was built using HTML, CSS, and JavaScript.

-Projects
+Projects:
-Here are some of the projects I collaborated in completed and added to my portfolio:
+Here are some of the projects I collaborated in:

-Streamer's den
+Streamer's den &
 Fortress Defense

 About Me